On the Variance of Neural Network Training with respect to Test Sets and Distributions: Training details

 \subsection{BERT finetuning}

-We finetune BERT-Base and BERT-Large on the MRPC dataset.
-We train for 3 epochs at batch size 16, using Adam~\citep{kingma2014adam} with default hyperparameters other than the learning rate, which is linearly annealed from a maximum of 2e-5 down to zero by the end of training.
+For our BERT finetuning experiments (\Secref{sec:bert_finetune}) we finetune BERT$_\text{BASE}$ and BERT$_\text{LARGE}$ on the MRPC~\citep{dolan2005automatically} binary classification dataset.
+MRPC contains 3,668 training examples, 407 validation examples, and 1,725 test examples.
+We train for 3 epochs at batch size 16, using Adam~\citep{kingma2014adam} with default hyperparameters other than the learning rate, which is linearly ramped from a maximum of 2e-5 down to zero by the end of training.